mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 This is true, but also entirely beside the point.

-There are _zero_ approaches to constraining effects in Scala, because Scala cannot constrain effects.
-This means that when comparing two different approaches to modeling effects in Scala, there is no dimension for "constraining effects".
+There are _zero_ approaches to statically constraining effects in Scala, because Scala cannot statically constrain effects.
+This means that when comparing two different approaches to managing effects in Scala, there is no dimension for "constraining effects".

 You can combine tagless-final with manual inspection of every line of code in an application, to ensure it satisfies the social contract that side-effects will only be executed and captured in "approved" places.
 This combination, which is powered by discipline (not effect polymorphism), provides both testability and reasoning benefits.

 Similarly, you can combine the reader monad with manual inspection of every line of code in an application, to ensure it satisfies a social contract that logic will be written to interfaces, not implementations.
 As with tagless final, this combination is powered by discipline, and provides both testability and reasoning benefits.

-Both tagless-final and the reader monad (and many other approaches) can indeed provide "guarantees" about where effects happen, but it's not really the _techniques_ that are providing the guarantees, but the _programmers_ who are reviewing and merging code.
-These "guarantees" derive from discipline, not from the Scala compiler.
+Both tagless-final and the reader monad (and many other approaches) can indeed provide "guarantees" about effects, but it's not really the _techniques_ that are providing the guarantees, but the _programmers_ who are manually reviewing and merging every line of code.
+These "guarantees" come from discipline, not from the Scala compiler.

 Another vague objection I have heard is that tagless-final is somehow more principled than other approaches, or that it somehow lends itself better to designing composable functional APIs.

-In reality, principled, composable, functional code has everything to do with whether your domain's operations satisfy algebraic laws.
+In reality, principled, composable, functional code has everything to do with whether the operations of your domain satisfy algebraic laws.
 As practiced in Scala, tagless-final has no relation to principled functional programming.

 The use of higher-kinded parametric polymorphism may provide an illusion of "rigor", but it's just a thin veneer on what is typically unprincipled imperative code.
 All the effect type polymorphism in the world can't change this.